sergev/v-edit/docs/AI_Prompt.md

 # Project AI Prompt

-This file captures context and conventions for assisting on this repository.
-Load it before working in this codebase.
+This file captures comprehensive context and conventions for assisting on this repository.
+This is the detailed reference guide.

+**Note**: For Cursor IDE users, see `.cursorrules` in the project root for quick reference and mandatory TDD requirements.

+⚠️ **IMPORTANT**: All development MUST follow Test-Driven Development (TDD).
+Write tests first, then implement.

 ## Project at a glance
 - **Name**: ve — minimal ncurses-based text editor (C++17)